mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 (-3 from Hazardous and -1 from Ramshackle) on the Malfunction table.

-Quickdraw: A weapon can be optimised for rapid-response situations, often to the exact specification of the user.
+Quickdraw: A weapon can be optimized for rapid-response situations, often to the exact specification of the user.
 A Quickdraw weapon increases cost by 20% and grants an additional Quickdraw +2 when being brought into ac-